 By submitting a payment, you agree to Preemptive Love's terms & conditions.
 Contributions are tax deductible in the U.S. Your donation is in U.S. dollars.

-This center is located in a camp for Syrian refugees in northern Iraq.
-The center has been open ever since refugees first started pouring into this camp, but now it’s in danger of closing its doors, despite massive ongoing need.
+This safe space is located in northern Iraq, in a camp for Syrian refugees who fled the war in their homeland.
+The space has been open ever since refugees first started pouring into this camp.

-$20 per child, per month helps continue providing safety, care, and support for the children who need it most.
+It takes $20 per child, per month to ensure this space continues to provide safety, care, and support for the children who depend on it.

-We’ve been working in this camp for more than three years—it’s like a second home to us.
-In fact, it was the Friendly Center that got us started.
+We’ve been working in this refugee camp for more than three years—it’s like a second home to many of us.
+In fact, it was the safe space that got us started here.

-The friends who run this center recognized that poverty was a significant cause of stress among children and asked if we could provide income opportunities for parents.
-We’ve helped families all over this camp launch their own businesses and choose dignity over dependance.
+The friends who run this space recognized that poverty was a significant cause of stress for the children they served, and they asked if we could help provide income opportunities for parents.
+Since then, we’ve helped families all over this camp launch their own businesses so they can choose dignity over dependance.

-We are joining hands with our friends to ensure that the youngest refugees in this camp have what they need to thrive, too.
+We are joining hands with this space to ensure that the youngest refugees in this camp have what they need to thrive, too.